zenml-io/zenml/docs/book/introduction/core-concepts.md

 Since production scenarios often look complex, **ZenML** is built with integrations in mind.
 An integration is a third-party tool or platform that implements a ZenML abstraction.
 It can be part of a stack.
 A tool can implement many abstractions and therefore an integration can have different entrypoints for the user.
-We have a consistently updated integrations page which shows all current integrations supported by the ZenML core team [here](../stack_components/integrations.md).
+We have a consistently [updated integrations page](../stack_components/integrations.md) which shows all current integrations supported by the ZenML core team [here](../stack_components/integrations.md).
 However, as ZenML is a framework users are encouraged to use these as a guideline and implement their own integrations by extending the various ZenML abstractions.

 ## Materializers

-A materializer defines how Artifacts are persisted between steps.
+A materializer defines how artifacts are persisted between steps.
 It is used to serialize/deserialize a ZenML artifact into/from a specific format.
 They are most often used to handle the input or output of ZenML steps, and can be extended by building on the `BaseMaterializer` class.
 We care about this because steps are not just isolated pieces of work;
 they are linked together and the outputs of one step might well be the inputs of the next.